vesor/notes/Win10config.md

 ## install vim for windows
 Then use vim in powershell.

     set-alias vim "C:/Program Files/Vim/Vim74/./vim.exe"

+## create profile for remote session
+When starting a remote interactive session with enter-pssession, a remote profile is loaded.
+Additionally, only the machine-level profile in $pshome is loaded.

+If you want a session to be preconfigured, add a profile script to a new sessionconfiguration

+    Register-PSSessionConfiguration -Name WithProfile -StartupScript "C:\xxx\Microsoft.PowerShell_profile.ps1"

+or you might need delete existing config:

+    Unregister-PSSessionConfiguration -Name WithProfile

+To use this preconfigured session you would type, from the local computer:

+    Enter-PSSession -ComputerName $computername -ConfigurationName WithProfile -Credential youradminuser@yourtargetdomain

+***Note vim/emacs won't work in remote powershell session***

 # Powershell commands
     $PSVersionTable
     $Profile

 # Misc
 Nvidia SMI locate in

     C:\Program Files\NVIDIA Corporation\NVSMI